Radcliffe Camera

 • any non-degree bearing course, eg undergraduate or graduate certificates and diplomas;

-• courses which are less than half time;
+• courses which are less than half time

 • courses involving study outside of the UK for more than 25% of the overall course duration

-• courses involving telecommunications or correspondence (including distance education and/or self-directed; online teaching or by direct assessment)*;
+• courses involving telecommunications or correspondence (including distance education and/or self-directed; online teaching or by direct assessment)*

-• medical training courses; or,
+• medical training courses

-• summer school courses.
+• summer school courses

 *Eligible programs and courses may only use telecommunications technologies to supplement and support instruction that is offered in a classroom located in Oxford (UK) i.e. where the students and instructors are physically present.